Case Studies

 This method of marketing over social media is clearly working, as millennials trust UGC advertising 50% more than traditional techniques.
 And companies are catching on, with over 86% of businesses using some form of UGC strategy to promote their products.
 Check out this post on how to integrate social media into your website to increase eCommerce sales.

-Think about it: if sportswear and sporting goods brand, Decathlon, posted a product shot of their skis, snowboards, skiwear or skiing equipment on the shelves (or even a picture of a model holding them), it definitely wouldn’t have elicited as much engagement as this of the products in action did picture did.
 This picture speaks a thousand words, it speaks to potential customers who are interested in going on an action-packed adventure, like many of to the pre-existing customers, but don’t know where to go.
 The beauty of UGC is that epic pictures like this one show customers what your brand is about and what it can do for them.
 In addition, showing the product in use and being pushed to the limit, shows Faction’s target audience that their product is both desirable and reliable.

 And it doesn’t just have to live on social channels – your social media marketing strategy can include UGC on your website, ads, you name it (more on this to come!)
 Plus, Shopify notes that User Generated advertising receives four times higher of a click-through rate versus any other type of marketing.